srinidh-007/Coding_Problems/contribute.md

 # Rules & Regulations

--   This is Beginner Friendly, Kickstart for students and those who are new to opensource
+-Use any language.
--   Use any language.
+-Don't spam it will be rejected immediately
--   Don't spam it will be rejected immediately
+-Python, C, C++, Java, Docker, JavaScript, Node, Data Structure and Algorithms, HTML, CSS, WebDev, Android Projects are Encouraged
--   Python, C, C++, Java, HTML, CSS, JavaScript, Node, Data Structure and Algorithms, Android Projects.
+-Anything valuable for Community
--   Anything valuable for Community
+-Please check for the file your contributing is already available or not if it is available contribute something new, duplicate content will be -rejected immediately

 ## Issues and PRs

 This is a beginner friendly repository where all those people who are new to open source can contribute.
-The unique thing is you can use any language of your choice be it Python, C, C++, Java, HTML, CSS, JavaScript, Node, Data Structure and Algorithms, Android Projects which would be considered valuable to the open source community as a whole.
+The unique thing is you can use any language of your choice be it Python, C, C++, Java or useful projects written in HTML, CSS, JavaScript, Node, Data Structure and Algorithms, Android Projects which would be considered valuable to the open source community as a whole.
 Interested?
 See the #how to contribute.

 ## How to Contribute